s06a/to-remember/README.md

-# Coding questions with answers
+# Code to remember

-Coding questions with answers to just remember and get ready for job interviews
+Coding questions with answers accompanied by cheat sheets to remember how to use different languages and get ready in a short time.

 ## Chapters
 - **[python](/python)** in progress